lupyuen/lupyuen.github.io/src/lorawan3.md

 That's why we define the App Key in the [__"Software Secure Element (soft-se)"__](https://github.com/lupyuen/LoRaMac-node-nuttx/tree/master/src/peripherals/soft-se) that simulates a Hardware Secure Element...
 Minus the actual hardware security.

-Our App Key will be exposed if somebody dumps the firmware on our NuttX Device.
+Our App Key will be exposed if somebody dumps the firmware for our NuttX Device.
 But it's probably OK during development.

 # LoRaWAN Frequency